gabyx/ApproxMVBB/README.md

 ----------------------------------------

 Computing the minimal volume oriented bounding box for a given point cloud in 3D is a hard problem in computer science.
 Exact algorithms are known and of cubic order in the number of points in 3D.
 A faster exact algorithm is currently not know.
 However, for lots of applications an approximation of the minimum volume oriented bounding box is acceptable and already accurate enough.
-This project was developped for research in [Granular Rigidbody Dynamics](http://www.zfm.ethz.ch/~nuetzig/?page=research).
+This project was developed for research in [Granular Rigidbody Dynamics](http://www.zfm.ethz.ch/~nuetzig/?page=research).
 This small standard compliant C++11 library can either be built into a shared object library or directly be included in an existing C++ project.
 It includes code for :